nbomasi/MarketPeak_Ecommerce/README.md

 ![code-cloned](Images/Code-cloned.png)

-## Installing a Web Server on EC2
+**Task 3: Installing a Web Server on EC2**

 **Apache HTTP Server (httpd)** is a widely used web server that serves HTML files and content over the internet.
 Installing it on Linux EC2 server allows you to host M**arketPeak E-commerce** site:

-* Install Apache web server on the EC2 instance.
-Note that httpd is the software name for Apache on redhats systems using yum package manager
+**3.1 Install Apache web server on the EC2 instance:** Note that httpd is the software name for Apache on redhats systems using yum package manager

 * I will use the following command to install Apache: